Wolololf/Curse-of-Strahd-Reloaded/z_TODO.md

 - Set expectations
 	- Decide soft and hard limits of topics
 	- Acting out characters vs being mean
+- Character creation
+	- No rolling, use point buy or standard array

 Death house
+- Add door to lowest level, locked with key in cult leader's chest, to ensure players find loot
+- Fallback options for players failing or falling unconscious
+	- Modified spectre stat block for Rose and Thorn, including healing
+	- Modified spectre stat block for Klara
+	- Norganas intervention, vague design for first interaction and offer
 - Conservatory
 	- Come up with melody for Waltz for Klara
 - Large guest bedroom changes